dlbewley/demo-autofs/layering/readme.md

 ```

 > [!NOTE]
-> Creating or modifying MachineConfigs will trigger a new MachineOSBuild.
+> Creating or modifying MachineConfigs will always trigger a new MachineOSBuild.

-## Apply Layered Image to Nodes
+## Applying the Layered Image to Nodes

-* View current state
+* View the current state

 ```bash
 oc get clusterversion